Feeling overwhelmed when planning your trip to Madeira? Well, there’s no need to be!

 2. Decide how long to stay for

-A 1 week holiday in Madeira lets you see some of the highlights and have a great time, but anything less than that will be cutting it quite short.
-Some tourists may visit only for a day (coming from cruise ships) or a couple of days (on a weekend from Portugal) but this will be very limiting.
+Anything less than a week will be cutting it quite short.
+Some tourists may visit only for a day (coming from cruise ships) or a couple of days (e.g. on a weekend trip from Portugal) but this will be limiting.
+We do have some additional tips for how long to stay in Madeira and how to plan a great trip even if you don’t have much time.

 3. Find your flights to Madeira